JuliaSmoothOptimizers/NLPModelsJuMP.jl/docs/src/tutorial.md

 Pages = ["tutorial.md"]
 ```

-## MathProgNLPModel
+## MathOptNLPModel

 ```@docs
-MathProgNLPModel
+MathOptNLPModel
 ```

-`MathProgNLPModel` is a simple yet efficient model.
+`MathOptNLPModel` is a simple yet efficient model.
 It uses JuMP to define the problem,
 and can be accessed through the NLPModels API.
-An advantage of `MathProgNLPModel` over simpler models such as `ADNLPModel`s is that
+An advantage of `MathOptNLPModel` over simpler models such as `ADNLPModel`s is that
 they provide sparse derivates.

 Let's define the famous Rosenbrock function